 - A Felix the Cat comic story had Felix operating as a private detective under the name of Felix T. Cat.
 When asked, he says that the "T" stands for "The".

 - J. Wellington Wimpy from Popeye has a mysterious first initial.

 - Many of the characters played by Groucho Marx:

 - Harris K. Telemacher in L.A.
 Story.

-- Dr. Frank N. Furter.
+- The Rocky Horror Picture Show: Dr. Frank N. Furter.
 Sure, his full name is a play on both "Frankenstein" and "Frankfurter (hence the infamous "You're a hot dog" line in the film).
 But, as the song Planet Schmanet/Wise Up, Janet Weiss indicates, Frank is his first name, Furter is his last name...and it's never revealed what his middle initial "N" stands for.

 - John Lennon's narration in Magical Mystery Tour referred to Ringo Starr as "Richard B. Starkey", despite the fact that he has no middle name in Real Life.

 - Rule of Funny most likely, 'Stark' is British slang for Naked.
 So, basically 'Richard Be Naked'.

 - In The Matrix, Neo's original name is "Thomas A. Anderson".